Brendan Rodgers toasts 'incredible' Leicester win

 By Nick Howson

-Brendan Rodgers hailed Leicester City's "incredible" 2-1 win over Burnley after Harry Maguire's fourth-minute red card at Turf Moor.
+Brendan Rodgers hailed Leicester City's "incredible" 2-1 win over Burnley on Saturday after Harry Maguire's fourth-minute red card at Turf Moor.

 The England centre-back was dismissed for a last-man foul on Johann Berg Gudmundsson but the Foxes were undeterred, as James Maddison's free-kick gave them the lead.